 Mouse nest example 3

 This is a mouse nest inside a car engine compartment!
 Yup, they nest in here too.
-Rodents have been known to nest in a car before, especially if the car is not used very often.
+Rodents have been known to nest in a car before, especially if the car is not often used.

 Where Do Mice Nest In A House

-To understand how to find mice nest in a house, you need to understand the most common places they will set up a nest, so let’s take a look…
+To find mice nests in a house, you need to understand the most common places they will set up a nest, so let’s take a look.

 Your Attic

-When I am asked the question ‘where do mice nest in a house?’, my first answer is always going to be your attic.
-If mice nest in house, your attic is the most likely place!
+When asked, ‘where do mice nest in a house?’, my first answer will always be your attic.
+If mice nest in the house, your attic is the most likely place!

-Your attic is the most common area that a mouse will set up a nest, and it is the place where we have found most mice nests.
+Your attic is the most common area where a mouse will set up a nest, and it is where we have found most mice nests.

 There are good reasons why mice like to set up nests in an attic: